DustinHannon/SWGEmu_SilentSurvivor/README.md

 ## What is Silent Survivor Edition?

 SWGEmu Silent Survivor Edition is a customization of the SWGEmu Core3.
 This edition relaxes some of the classic rulesets for the game.
-Such as doubling the XP gained, increasing drop rates of loot, and relaxing the requirments for the Bazaar, and many others.
+Such as doubling the XP gained, increasing drop rates of loot, relaxing the requirments for the Bazaar, changing all resources to 1000 stats, and many others.
 ## How do I join this server?

 This is a personal project and the server may not always be online.
 You can use the default SWGEmu client to join.
 No client side mods are needed for this server.